-Kathy Hilton's Future on RHOBH Revealed–Don't Worry It's All Hunky Dory - E!
+Kathy Hilton's Future on RHOBH Revealed – Don't Worry It's All Hunky Dory - E!
 Online

-It looks like it's all going to be honky dory.
+It looks like it's all going to be hunky dory.

 Kathy Hilton will return to the Real Housewives of Beverly Hills, and we cannot wait.
 On Dec.
 15, E!
 News confirmed with a source that the popular reality show will welcome back the fan favorite for season 12.